City facing another lawsuit related to 2020 Trump campaign rally at BOK Center

 “Incredibly, however, rather than urge the Council to approve the Settlement Agreement, Ms. McGrew vigorously and passionately argued against approval of the very Settlement Agreement that she executed for the City … in a shocking dereliction of her duties and in bad faith violation of contract,” the lawsuit alleges.

-The lawsuit alleges McGrew’s actions were motivated by personal animus toward Smolen and Buck, as exhibited when McGrew allegedly slandered Smolen during a deposition, claiming he had once been suspended from the Oklahoma Bar Association.
+The lawsuit alleges that McGrew’s actions were motivated by personal animus toward Smolen and Buck.
+It alleges that McGrew slandered Smolen during a deposition, claiming that he had once been suspended from the Oklahoma Bar Association.

 “This statement is utterly false,” the lawsuit claims.
-“Ms. McCrew repeated this defamatory lie over and over.”
+“Ms. McGrew repeated this defamatory lie over and over.”

 Smolen, who as plaintiff’s counsel could not participate in the City Council’s executive sessions, declined to say how he knew of McGrew’s alleged conduct during those meetings.